Cold Weather Diets: Should Your Dog Consume More Calories?

 - Alternatively, the ribs should not protrude too much as this may indicate that your dog is underweight.

 Your veterinarian can make recommendations based on your dog’s BCS.

 An evaluation depends on both a visual look-over from above and to the side of the dog, in addition to feeling the body and ribs to determine the dog’s condition.
 The BCS looks at the body shape, size, and breed of the dog being evaluated and places it on a scale of 1 (emaciated) to 9 (very obese).
 A dog with the ideal BCS would land near the middle, at a 4 or 5.

 How To Avoid Weight Gain

 Though it is colder and darker, staying active is important — for both you and your pet.
-Trying to get outside daily for some exercise not only helps keep your dog fit, but also strengthens the bond that you have with your dog.
+Trying to get outside daily for some exercise, on or off leash, not only helps keep your dog fit, but also strengthens the bond that you have with your dog.

 If you can’t get outside to exercise, consider a few daily rounds of fetch or tug inside.
 Keeping your dog active can help keep the extra weight off, but exercise isn’t the only consideration.
 You should also be aware of what your dog is eating.

 If you follow these tips, you may be able to prevent overfeeding:

 - Check the side of the food bag for portion guidelines, but know that the label is not “one size fits all” and quite often recommends a much larger portion than is healthy